We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Most channel settings are in the style of a half eternity ring, which means the diamonds wrap halfway around the shank.

-It’s in contrast to a full eternity ring, where the channel goes all the way around.
+It contrasts with a full eternity ring, where the channel goes all the way around.
 The full eternity is more common in wedding rings.

 Available with Multiple Cuts